godaddy/gasket/packages/gasket-plugin-manifest/README.md

 ### manifest

-Another option to adjust the manifest if through a lifecycle hook.
+Another option to adjust the manifest is through a lifecycle hook.
 This lifecycle method is executed every time an incoming http request is made that matches either `manifest.json` or the service worker script (which is `sw.js` by default).